irislib/faq/README.md

 ## Troubleshooting

+### Posting does not seem to work

+It could be that you're not logged in with your private key, you're offline or not connected to the relays.
+A quick way to see whether you're logged in with your private key (nsec) is to see whether the DMs are open and whether you can read their content.

+If your relays are not allowing you to write to them new events you may have only read-only access (usually with paid relays).

 ### Why what I am posting from one device is not always visible to others?

 It could be that your other client's relays have not picked it up.